-Israeli tanks in the fighting in Gaza.
+Israeli tanks in the war in Gaza.
 Photo: Reuters

-It is part of a larger aid package that the Biden administration is asking Congress to approve, worth more than $500 million and including 45,000 artillery shells for Israel's Merkava tanks - something that has been controversial given the high civilian death toll from the Gaza war.
+It is part of a larger aid package the Biden administration is asking Congress to approve, worth more than $500 million and including 45,000 artillery shells for Israel's Merkava tanks - something that has been controversial because of the war in Gaza that has killed so many civilians.

-According to a statement from the Pentagon, US Secretary of State Antony Blinken determined the aid and gave detailed reasons to the US Congress that tank ammunition must be provided to Israel immediately for the national security interests of the US.
+According to a Pentagon statement, US Secretary of State Antony Blinken determined the aid and gave detailed reasons to the US Congress that tank ammunition must be provided to Israel immediately for the national security interests of the US.

-The sale will come from the US Army inventory and includes 120mm M830A1 multi-purpose anti-tank ammunition with Tracer tank cartridges (MPAT) and related equipment.
+The sale will come from US Army inventories and include 120mm M830A1 multi-purpose anti-tank ammunition with Tracer tank cartridges (MPAT) and related equipment.

 “Israel will use the enhanced capabilities to deter regional threats and enhance its ability to defend its homeland,” the Pentagon said, adding that the sale would have no negative impact on US defense readiness.

-Israeli Merkava tanks using 120mm artillery shells have been implicated in incidents that have resulted in the deaths of numerous civilians, including journalists, in Gaza and the Lebanese border.
+Israeli Merkava tanks using 120mm artillery shells have been implicated in incidents that have resulted in the deaths of numerous civilians, even journalists, in Gaza and the Lebanese border.

 Hoang Anh (according to Reuters)